SammyCode002/vault-password-manager/README.md

 # 🔐 Vault - Local Password Manager

 A desktop password manager I built from scratch in Python.
-Everything stays on your machine — no accounts, no sync, no cloud.
+Everything stays on your machine, with no accounts, no sync, and no cloud.
 Credentials are encrypted with AES-128-CBC (via Fernet), keys are derived with PBKDF2-SHA256 at 600,000 iterations, and your master password is never stored anywhere.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)